 - After exporting the file, click on Download File and save it locally

-Signing and importing the SSL Certificate
+Signing and importing the Service Processor SSL Certificates

 - Navigate to your service processor’s webpage and select Import Certificate

-(Note the sequence)
+(Bear in mind the sequence)

-- On the following screen we are going to load the intermediate certificate of the CA or the Issuing Certificate.
+- On the following screen, we are going to load the intermediate certificate of the CA or the Issuing Certificate.

 - Finally, we will upload the Root Certificate.
 Browse the file and click on Import Certificate.